 I know there’s an element of truth to that, but it doesn’t change the fact that this stage has its challenges at this moment.
 The next phases will have its own.

 It was in the midst of this chaos that all I wanted was a few moments to myself for a quick yoga practice with my Glo app or a long overdue massage (when in Bangkok, amirite?).
 The most I could squeeze in was an hour massage before the girls returned from school on Tuesday, but oh man was it bliss.
-Had I been able to muster the energy to do anything else over the long weekend, I’m sure I would have been in a much lighter mood and maybe felt the urge to write.
+Had I been able to muster the energy to do anything else over the long weekend, I’m sure I would have been in a much lighter mood and maybe even felt the urge to write.
 It’s crazy that stress can have such a hold on your body and mind that you don’t even want to do the things you know will make you feel better.
 Instead, I wanted all the carbs; all of them.

-If you like practicing yoga in the privacy of your home, check out Glo.
+If you like practicing yoga or meditation in the privacy of your home, check out Glo.
 I love how seamlessly it syncs with my Apple Watch and the Activity tracker for the watch.
 There are thousands of classes that you can search by style, instructor, how much time you have to practice, and what part of your body you want to focus on.
 I have used it to practice at the beach, in hotel rooms, my bedroom; indeed it is incredible to have with you anywhere the urge to practice hits you.